-Creamy, peppery and rich, this Prawn Linguine makes an impressive low-key dinner party dish but can double up as an easy midweek meal.
+Creamy, peppery and rich, this prawn linguine makes an impressive low-key “dinner with friends” dish but can double up as an easy prawn pasta midweek meal.
 That’s pretty darn good, eh?

 I’ve been back to work for nearly a month now, and honestly, I’m struggling to fit together my two loves, running a pub and cooking delicious food.
 I’ve been trying to do the final test and photographs for recipes before I start work at midday, it’s a bit like my days in a professional kitchen.
 You’d wake up, not even have had breakfast and be cooking things that any “normal” person wouldn’t dream of cooking at 9.30 am.
-But here we are, making Prawn Linguine for brunch.
+But here we are, making a creamy garlic prawn pasta recipe for brunch.

 I wouldn’t recommend this as a brunch dish, to be honest.
 But cooking and shooting a recipe before midday doesn’t half leave you feeling accomplished the day ahead.
 The editing of the pictures and working out exactly what to tell you about the recipe is the bit that has fallen by the wayside.
 I’ve got recipes in the bank ready and waiting for you though, so don’t worry that we’re running dry.